wejiji/BugTracker/README.md

 #### Navigate to Program Directory:
 Open a command prompt window and navigate to the directory where the program is saved.
 #### Execute the JAR File:
-Run the program by executing the JAR file.
+Run the program by executing the JAR file in 'security2pro/out/artifacts/security2pro_jar/'.
 If the JAR file is named 'firstapp', use the following command:
 #### java -jar firstapp.jar
 ## Initial User Setup
 #### Create Default User: